Insufficient Credit for Approval

 High Interest Rates

-Debt consolidation might not always lead to lower interest rates.
-Borrowers could end up paying more in interest over the long term due to extended repayment periods.
+Debt consolidation might only sometimes lead to lower interest rates.
+Due to extended repayment periods, borrowers could end up paying more in interest over the long term.

 Risk of Losing Assets

-When opting for debt consolidation, individuals often secure the loan with their assets, such as homes.
+Individuals often secure the loan with their assets, such as homes, when opting for debt consolidation.
 If they fail to make payments, they risk losing these assets.

 Potential Credit Score Damage

-Consolidating debts can temporarily harm one’s credit score.
-Opening a new credit account or closing old ones can negatively impact the credit score.
+Consolidating debts can temporarily harm one’s credit score, and opening a new credit account or closing an old one can negatively impact it.

 Prolonged Debt Repayment

 While debt consolidation simplifies monthly payments, it can extend the repayment period.
-This means individuals might be in debt for a longer time than if they had tackled each debt separately.
+This means individuals might be in debt for longer than if they had tackled each debt separately.

 After consolidating debts and freeing up credit limits, there is a temptation to accumulate more debt.
 This leads to a cycle of borrowing and consolidation without addressing the root cause of financial issues.